 Still a lot of work needs to be done in fine-tuning protocols for MSK: the Synthetic Imaging protocols and the UTE RF sequences and IQ stays a big issue so the basics, implementation of the RF sequences and the new k-space trajectories should be understand.

 DWI, DTI and DCE was a long time mainly in the field of Neuro MR but thanks of the new techniques like Compressed Sensing, Hyper Band (SMS) we can get to an acceptable acquisition time and an higher resolution.

-Quantification, T1 and T2 mapping, where everybody is talking about in MRI, is incredible fast implemented in the software releases and a great help in the reporting and diagnosis.
-Although automated a lot we still need to master and understand the basics and the post-processing tools.
+Everybody is talking about Quantification, T1 and T2 Mapping, in MRI.
+It has been integrated into the software releases incredibly quickly and has proved a great help in diagnosis and reporting.
+Although significantly automated, we still need to master and understand the basics and the post-processing tools.

-The fat Suppression Techniques explained and MR images included as tips and hints.
-But will the DIXON method just be used in the future?
-Other tissue suppression techniques should not be forgotten like MTC and should be understand.
+The Fat Suppression Techniques are explained and MR images are included as tips and hints.
+But will the DIXON method be the only one used in the future?
+Other tissue suppression techniques, such as MTC, should not be forgotten and should be better understood.